A little about what you can expect to find on the pages of countryside-jobs.com and in our various publications.

 So, what sort of jobs will I find in CJS?

-Pretty much anything related to the countryside, from arboriculture to wildlife projects and everything in between including gamekeeping., countryside interpretation, research work, environmental education and visitor management are also included as are rights of way work and community involvement projects and not forgetting urban greenspaces and rural regeneration too.
-CJS also includes some environmental and 'green' jobs so you'll also find waste minimisation, recycling and energy efficiency initiatives.
-You won't find work dealing with radioactivity or asbestos, neither do we include environmental health vacancies or lab based microscopy work or computer modelling jobs.
-We've recently started to include a wider range of horticulture vacancies plus outdoor activities which is a whole new area for CJS but was requested by many readers in our reader survey.
+Pretty much anything related to the countryside, from arboriculture to wildlife projects and everything in between including countryside interpretation, research work, environmental education and visitor management are also included as are rights of way work and community involvement projects and not forgetting urban greenspaces and rural regeneration too.
+There's the all important support services as well, this is everything from the office based admin to publicity and fundraising including membership management.
+CJS also includes some environmental and 'green' jobs so you'll also find sustainability, biodiversity net gain and nature based solution projects.
+You won't find environmental health vacancies or lab based microscopy work or computer modelling jobs, however we do cover a wide range of field work and have recently started including more research roles including plant health

 Is it right for me?